 Lime or a mixture of lime and gypsum can also be used to improve soil structure, but this is not recommended for alkaline soils (pH over 7).

 ‘Mechanical regeneration’ refers to cultivation immediately below the plough layer.
-It inevitably cuts off old root channels and other macropores which transmit air and water to the subsoil.
-But if there are not many of these anyway, and a compacted layer (plough-pan) has developed, then cultivation is likely to help, at least in the short term.
+It inevitably cuts off old root channels and other macropores that transmit air and water to the subsoil.
+If there are not many of these anyway, and a compacted layer (plough-pan) has developed, then cultivation is likely to help, at least in the short term.

 This type of cultivation is also known as:

-The soil water content at the time of the operation is important, particularly in clay soils.
+The soil water content when doing this type of cultivation is important, particularly in clay soils.
 If the soil is too wet, structural damage is likely.

 Soil management trends vary across regions according to soil type, slope and rainfall.

-Riverina soils vary widely, the result of wind action over the original surface of the plain.
+Riverina soils vary widely because of wind action over the original surface of the plain.
 Citrus is planted according to soil type and mostly in areas with the best surface drainage and the deepest topsoils.
 Underground tile drainage has now been installed in many of these areas to improve the subsoil drainage.

 Soil management has turned full circle in this region.
-In the early years the use of winter cover cropping and summer cultivation was common practice.
+In the early years, using winter cover cropping and summer cultivation was common practice.
 Then, with the development of residual herbicides during the 1960s and 1970s, growers moved to zero tillage and blanket application of herbicides.

-Today, some growers continue this practice but most growers have seen the adverse effects of long-term use of residual herbicides:
+Today, some growers continue this practice but most growers have seen the adverse effects of long-term use of residual herbicides including:

 In the Murray valley, citrus is mainly planted on slightly elevated windblown sandy ridges.
 The soils are alkaline (a surface soil pH of 7.0–8.0); at a depth of 1.5 m the pH can be as high as 9.0.

-Before the development of residual herbicides, growers used a variety of soil management practices.
+Before residual herbicides, growers used a variety of soil management practices.
 The most common was green manure cropping in autumn/winter followed by spring/summer cultivation.
-The use of frequent cultivation destroys soil structure, leading to compaction, reduced permeability and increased runoff.
+The use of frequent cultivation destroys soil structure, leading to compaction, reduced permeability and increased run-off.

-There is a similar situation in the Windsor district, except most of the citrus is grown on deep alluvial loams as found along the Hawkesbury and adjacent river systems.
-These areas flood from time to time.
+The Windsor district is similar, except most of the citrus is grown on deep alluvial loams as found along the Hawkesbury and adjacent river systems.
+These areas flood occasionally.

-Historically, orchardists have applied an annual dressing of poultry manure, which is available from the local poultry industry.
+Historically, orchardists have applied an annual dressing of poultry manure.
 After World War II, annual dressings of agricultural lime became normal practice.